snoonetIRC/website/content/community/socialskills/rules.md

 type: page
 ---

-Hi, [#socialskills](Webchat.snoonet.org/#socialskills) is an irc channel hosted on snoonet for those looking to have friendly conversation and/or receive advice in regards to social relationships.
+Hi, {{< webchat channel="#socialskills" title="#socialskills" >}} is an irc channel hosted on snoonet for those looking to have friendly conversation and/or receive advice in regards to social relationships.
 Keep in mind  that we are not professionals.
 For advice and help with mental health troubles #depression and #anxiety are better.
 Hope to see you there!

 In addition to the general [Snoonet Rules](/rules) you will need to abide by the following channel rules: